MHG13992 - Hut Circle - Coille A'Ghasgain

 Full Description

-This hut circle is one of at least three sites that were investigated by Charles Burney of the University of Manchester in 1993.
+This hut circle is one of at least three sites that were investigated by Skye and Lochalsh District Museums Service and Prof. Burney.
 Two of these (Site A, Coille A' Ghasgain, MHG13992; Site B, Cnoc Na Fuarachad, MHG18628) are published in the 1994 DES, and an interim report for Site A was published in the Manchester Archaeological Bulletin (volume 8).
-Site C, Achnacloich (MHG61384) does not appear have have been published anywhere, although pottery from the site and a site plan is held in the Skye and Lochalsh Archive Centre.
-The DES entry for Site A indicates that the site archive was lodged with what is now the Skye and Lochalsh Archive centre, which does contain some finds from the site, and it is likely that the archive for all three sites was sent here.
-Correspondance with the Archive Centre has discovered that there are still boxes to be added to the database which may contain further archive material from these sites.
+Site C, Achnacloich (MHG61384) does not appear have been published anywhere, although pottery from the site and a site plan is held in the Skye and Lochalsh Archive Centre and the DES entry for Site A indicates that the site archive was lodged there.
+It is likely that the archive for all three sites was sent there.
+Correspondence with the Archive Centre has discovered that there are still boxes to be added to the database which may contain further archive material from these sites.
 GW 05/12/19

 Map